nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 a fine fellow himself, who loved life and various forms of fun and had no morals about them.
-And so one night when the trio had left their hired white ladies behind, he was persuaded to give his youthful white guests an introduction to Madame Adeline Suarez’s buffet flat....
+And so one night when the trio had left their hired white ladies behind, he was persuaded to give his youthful white guests an introduction to Madame Adeline Suarez’s buffet flat.<span class="three-dots"></span>

 ::: {.small-break}
 :::